frozenlib/structmeta/doc/struct_meta.md

 ## Flag style

-A field with type `bool` will be a parameter that specifies only its name.
+A field with the type `bool` will be a parameter that specifies only its name.

 ```rust
 use structmeta::StructMeta;